alairdata/Healthcare-Accessibility-Analysis-In-Ghana/README.md

 ---

-Travel Time Analysis & Journey Breakdown

-# Phase 3 — Travel Time Analysis & Journey Breakdown
+# Phase 3.1 — Travel Time Analysis & Journey Breakdown

 With the E2SFCA complete, the next step was to answer a more direct question: how long does it actually take each person in Ghana to reach the nearest healthcare facility — and how does that change depending on what type of care they need?